Hit enter after type your search item

 Output:

-mixed list
+The current mixed list item: 1

 A demo of accessing specific items of a list